What are Broker Fees (and how to pay less)? - Investment Guide

 Stockbrokers fall into three rough categories:

 • Full-service brokers actively manage your portfolio for you.
 They may also provide tax advice, estate planning, and other financial services.
 In return, you generally pay a commission percentage of the trade value for every trade, generally 1 or 2%.
-In other words, buying or selling $4000 of stock could cost you $40 - $80.
-In addition, you may pay a 1 - 2% of your total assets in management fees every year.
+In other words, buying or selling $4000 of stock could cost you $40 to $80.
+In addition, you may pay a 1-2% of your total assets in management fees every year.

 • Discount brokers help you perform trades, but do not provide the range of services or personal advice you can expect from a full-service broker.
 Trade commissions are generally flat fees from $5 to $40 per trade.
 Any account maintenance fee is often less than 1% annually.